The density-bounded twilight of starbursts in the early Universe: Other spectral features

 \citet{Scarlata:2024aa} consider local galaxies in the SDSS survey, and associate high [\ion{O}{III}]/[\ion{O}{II}] emission with anomalous Balmer line ratios.
 In particular they find that high [\ion{O}{III}]/[\ion{O}{II}] galaxies have high H$\gamma$/H$\beta$ and low H$\alpha$/H$\beta$.
 This is consistent with the density-bounded models.
 The low H$\alpha$/H$\beta$ galaxies will be dominated by density-bounded nebulae, and thus have higher [\ion{O}{III}]/[\ion{O}{II}] on average.
 While low metallicity density-bounded nebulae can have sub-Case B H$\gamma$/H$\beta$, overall the sub-Case B H$\gamma$/H$\beta$ population is likely dominated by ordinary galaxies with dust attenuation.
 Instead, we would expect high H$\gamma$/H$\beta$ values to be dominated by density-bounded nebulae, and thus to have high [\ion{O}{III}]/[\ion{O}{II}], as is observed.

-Our models can reproduce the [\ion{O}{III}]/H$\beta$ ratios of sub-Case B galaxies well.
-Accounting for dust attenuation, we can also reproduce many galaxies with higher H$\alpha$/H$\beta$.
-However, we cannot account for all of the [\ion{O}{III}]/H$\beta$ data points.
-We note that agreement with such high [\ion{O}{III}]/H$\beta$ ratios is difficult for all one-component models, and seems more pronounced for ionisation-bounded models \citep{Cameron:2023aa, Roberts-Borsani:2024aa}.
-Better agreement with [\ion{O}{III}]/H$\beta$ may be achieved by considering models with offset between the gas-phase and stellar metallicities.
-This is because the H$\alpha$/H$\beta$ versus H$\gamma$/H$\beta$ and the H$\alpha$/H$\beta$ versus [\ion{O}{III}]/[\ion{O}{II}] trends are primarily driven by changes in the stellar metallicity.
-However, the dominant component in the H$\alpha$/H$\beta$ versus [\ion{O}{III}]/H$\beta$ trend is the gas-phase metallicity.
-This means that changing the gas-phase metallicity relative to the stellar metallicity could bring improved agreement with H$\alpha$/H$\beta$ versus [\ion{O}{III}]/H$\beta$ without sacrificing the other trends.
+Our models can reproduce the [\ion{O}{III}]/H$\beta$ ratios of sub-Case B galaxies reasonably well.
+Accounting for dust attenuation, we can also reproduce nearly all galaxies with higher H$\alpha$/H$\beta$.
+We note that agreement with the very highest [\ion{O}{III}]/H$\beta$ ratios is difficult for all one-component models, and seems more pronounced for ionisation-bounded models than for the density-bounded models shown here \citep{Cameron:2023aa, Roberts-Borsani:2024aa}.

 For similar reasons as for [\ion{O}{III}]/[\ion{O}{II}], our models create high [\ion{O}{III}]$88\,\mu$m / [\ion{C}{II}]$158\,\mu$m ratios.
-We do not sufficient data to quantitatively compare our models, but we note that this is qualitatively similar to the high ratios seen in high-redshift galaxies \citep{Hashimoto:2019aa,Harikane:2020ab,Carniani:2020aa,Witstok:2022aa}.
+We do not have sufficient data to quantitatively compare our models, but we note that this is qualitatively similar to the high ratios seen in high-redshift galaxies \citep{Hashimoto:2019aa,Harikane:2020ab,Carniani:2020aa,Witstok:2022aa}.
 Additionally, [\ion{O}{III}]$88\,\mu$m has a low critical density, and is therefore enhanced in our models with low density.
 Again, we do not have sufficient data to compare our models, but this is a potential indication that the density-bounded emission arises from low-density gas rather than high-density clumps.